 - JD Edwards – enterprise resource program for capital asset management and customer relationship management

-2. Asset registry and asset management best practices: In this area, CAMP supports departments that own assets by maintaining an asset registry database.
+2. Asset registry and asset management best practices: In this area, Asset Management supports departments that own assets by maintaining an asset registry database.

-3. Asset management project management: CAMP supports business units with the implementation of asset management projects in their areas.
-In this area, CAMP provides guidance in geographic information system (GIS) projects related to asset management, systems integration and implementation for asset management activities and more.
+3. Asset management project management: Asset Management supports business units with the implementation of asset management projects in their areas.
+In this area, Asset Management provides guidance in geographic information system (GIS) projects related to asset management, systems integration and implementation for asset management activities and more.

 Goals and Steps for Asset Management Implementation

 - Optimal Capital Improvement Program (CIP)

 - Maximize organization’s knowledge of its assets

 - Full knowledge of financial impact of expenditures

 - Maintenance evaluation